 On the last morning before we left the Sossusvlei area we visited the Sesriem Canyon which is very close to the Sossus Dune Lodge.
 It’s not the Grand Canyon but it’s worth a visit.
 You can either walk along the rim of the Canyon or in the Canyon.
 If you walk to the left the trail ends at a pool in the Canyon with fresh water, a rare sight in a desert.

-After six days at Sossusvlei we drove to Swakopmund via Solitaire, the Gaub Canyon, the Kuiseb Canyon and Walvis Bay.
+After six days at Sossusvlei, we drove to Swakopmund via Solitaire, the Gaub Canyon, the Kuiseb Canyon, and Walvis Bay.
 The gravel road was again very easy to drive.
-But nevertheless we were nearly involved in a severe accident.
+But nevertheless, we were nearly involved in a severe accident.
 The car in front of us, a VW Polo, was driving in the middle of the road with 80 km/h (which is clearly too fast for a VW Polo on a very bumpy gravel road).
-Finally in a curve a frontal collision with an oncoming car was only avoided because both drivers luckily decided to escape to the ‘wrong side’.
+Finally, in a curve, a frontal collision with an oncoming car was only avoided because both drivers luckily decided to escape to the ‘wrong side’.
 A very dangerous situation.
 We all stopped our cars and the Polo driver explained that he was driving on the wrong side because he felt that the road was too rough on his side.
-The greatest danger in Namibia are probably not wild animals but crazy tourists driving with unsuitable cars much too fast on gravel roads.
+The greatest danger in Namibia is probably not wild animals but crazy tourists driving with unsuitable cars much too fast on gravel roads.

-Finally we arrived at Swakopmund where we checked in at the Desert Villa Guesthouse.
+Finally, we arrived at Swakopmund where we checked in at the Desert Villa Guesthouse.
 The owner of the guesthouse was again extremely friendly and helpful.
 She had some great tips regarding the restaurants in Swakopmund and interesting places to visit.
-The only disadvantage of the guesthouse was that is has no heating.
+The only disadvantage of the guesthouse was that has no heating.
 But this is typical for nearly all houses in Namibia.
-During the five days we stayed in Swakopmund the nights were very cold.
+During the five days, we stayed in Swakopmund the nights were very cold.
 Everything was feeling damp due to the nearby ocean.
 We had to use many blankets to stay warm during the night.
-But according to the people living in Swakopmund these were the coldest days of the year.
-At other times of the year this is probably not a problem.
+But according to the people living in Swakopmund, these were the coldest days of the year.
+At other times of the year, this is probably not a problem.

-From Swakopmund we did several trips to nearby places of interest.
-On one day we drove for example to Cape Cross.
-Along the salt road to Cape Cross you find some colorful lichen fields, a ship wreck and if you are lucky some meerkats.
+From Swakopmund, we did several trips to nearby places of interest.
+One day we drove for example to Cape Cross.
+Along the salt road to Cape Cross, you find some colorful lichen fields, a shipwreck, and if you are lucky some meerkats.
 We saw a group of about 30.

-Another great place to view all kind of birds are the bird sanctuaries near Walvis Bay and the coastline between Walvis Bay and Pelican Point.
+Another great place to view all kinds of birds is the bird sanctuaries near Walvis Bay and the coastline between Walvis Bay and Pelican Point.
 You can find there flamingo colonies with thousands of flamingos.

 If you continue from Walvis Bay to Pelican Point you will drive along colorful salt fields.

-After our short break at Goanikontes we continued on the Welwitschia Trail so see the famous plants.
+After our short break at Goanikontes, we continued on the Welwitschia Trail so see the famous plants.
 The Welwitschia mirabilis is a living fossil and is endemic to the Namib desert.
 It was named after the Austrian botanist Friedrich Welwitsch.
-It is clearly not the most beautiful plant but is has some very interesting properties.
-For example the Welwitschia can exist in areas with almost zero rainfall and individual plants can be more than 2000 years old.
+It is clearly not the most beautiful plant but it has some very interesting properties.
+For example, the Welwitschia can exist in areas with almost zero rainfall and individual plants can be more than 2000 years old.

-On our last day in Swakopmund we drove to the Blutkuppe.
-This is an interesting rock formation which shines red in the evening light and has some interesting structures.
-In addition there are some lovely quiver trees near the Blutkuppe.
+On our last day in Swakopmund, we drove to the Blutkuppe.
+This is an interesting rock formation that shines red in the evening light and has some interesting structures.
+In addition, there are some lovely quiver trees near the Blutkuppe.

 While waiting for the sunset we had some picnic in front of the Blutkuppe.

-After our visit of the Craft Centre we walked to the Post Street Mall, the Bushmann Art Gallery and the Zoo Park where we had another short break at the Zoo Café.
-On a Saturday afternoon Windhoek was much more lively compared to the Sunday afternoon when we arrived.
+After our visit to the Craft Center, we walked to the Post Street Mall, the Bushmann Art Gallery, and the Zoo Park where we had another short break at the Zoo Café.
+On a Saturday afternoon, Windhoek was much more lively compared to the Sunday afternoon when we arrived.

-After a quick visit of the ‘Alte Feste’ we walked to Joe’s Beerhouse for an early Dinner.
+After a quick visit of the ‘Alte Feste’, we walked to Joe’s Beerhouse for an early dinner.
 Around 6 pm we were picked up by our rental car company at Joe’s Beerhouse and transferred to the airport.
-After another uneventful night flight with Condor we arrived back in Germany.
+After another uneventful night flight with Condor, we arrived back in Germany.
 The good thing is, that there is nearly no time difference between Namibia and Germany.
-This makes it much easier to get back to work on the next day (compared to for example a trip to Australia or Canada).
+This makes it much easier to get back to work the next day (compared to for example a trip to Australia or Canada).